2 Reasons Why Christians Should Think About Earning More Money

 Luke 18:22-30 (WEB)

-Note: I didn’t include Luke 6:38 in this list because when I read it in context Jesus seems to be speaking about giving forgiveness rather than money.
+Note: I didn’t include Luke 6:38 in this list because when I read it in context Jesus seems to be speaking about giving forgiveness and mercy rather than money.

 I’m seeing a pattern in Jesus’ teaching and it’s not tithing.
 I wonder why so many churches spend more time talking about tithing than Jesus did…